cisco-ce/roomos.cisco.com/doc/Misc/Editing Articles.md

 Editing is just like adding new articles, but even simpler.
 Just find the article in the folder structure, click the *Edit* icon, update the article, scroll to the bottom and click **Commit changes**.

+### View your updates on roomos.cisco.com

+Simply go to roomos.cisco.com, locate your article and reload your browser.
+There might be a few minutes before you commit your changes to when they appear.

 ## Adding images